dantleech/blog/content/posts/2026/01-30-space.md

 draft: false
 ---

-_In this post I want to discuss how legacy projects evolve and discuss some ways to help projects to scale effectively._

----

 Many projects I see are organised in a way seemingly advocated by the frameworks they use.
 This approach is generally: